BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 - Should not implement any application-specific business logic

 ## [Rules of Pages](#rules-of-pages)
 Pages are the final piece of the puzzle, and each one will implement a specific Template.
-Pages are distinctly separate from Routing, and while I'm not covering Routing in this article it should at least be said that in the same way each Page implements a Template, each Route should implement a Page.
+I prefer very simple Page components, but they can be more complex if you prefer simple Routes ([see next section](#rules-of-routes)).
+At the most basic, the page just implements a template, assigning the correct children to the correct template props:

 - It implements a particular template
 - Can fetch application-specific data